confluentinc/event-streaming-patterns/docs/compositional-patterns/command-query-responsibility-segregation.md

 * High performance applications may benefit from a CQRS design.
 Isolating the load of writing and reading of data may allow you to scale those aspects independently and properly.

-* Microserivces applications often use CQRS to scale-out with many views provided for different services.
+* Microservices applications often use CQRS to scale-out with many views provided for different services.
 The same pattern is applicable to geographically dispersed applications such as a flight booking system which are read heavy across many locations.

 * A write to a CQRS system is eventually consistent.
 Writes cannot be read immediately as there is a delay between the write of the command [Event](../event/event.md) and the query-model being updated.
 This can cause complexity for some client applications, particularly online services.